bueltge/Documentation/readme.md

 Please let me know if you like the theme or you hate it or whatever ...
 Please fork it, add an issue for ideas and bugs.

 ### Disclaimer
 I'm German and my English might be gruesome here and there.
-So please be patient with me and let me know of typos or grammatical farts.
+So please be patient with me and let me know of typos or grammatical faults.
 Thanks